-FijiCare has seen a positive and upward trend in terms of its 2024 financial performance with the Group recording an audited net profit after income tax of \$6.56 million for the financial period ended 31st December 2024 compared to \$1.35 million in the previous year.
-The Group's total consolidated comprehensive income rose to \$7.53 million from \$1.39 million in 2023.
+FijiCare Insurance Limited ("FijiCare") today announced a significant increase in its consolidated profit after income tax, reporting \$6.56 million for the financial year 2024, compared to \$1.35 million in the previous year.
+The group's total consolidated comprehensive income rose to \$7.53 million, up from \$1.39 million in 2023.